claradwianggraini62-lab/Clara-Portofolio/README.md

 4. Revenue Contribution Insights - Breaks down revenue by product category, region, and payment channel.

 5. Interactive Visualizations - Generates visual summaries using Matplotlib and Seaborn for better interpretation.

+**Customer Behavior Analysis & Future Purchase Prediction**

+This project analyzes e-commerce customer behavior using demographic and behavioral data.
+The goal is to:
+1. Identify key customer segments based on spending and satisfaction.
+2. Understand factors influencing loyalty and repurchase.
+3. 3.
+Build a predictive model to estimate which customers are likely to make future purchases.